Create an account sign-up-diamond

 Route Description for Chapel Trail

-The hike begins from the road that leads to the chapel at the trailhead parking area.
-Head east alongside West Twin Butte, gently descending before crossing the creek bed and hiking on a level trail with a nice view.
-You’ll hike to the base of Christianity Spire just in front of East Twin Butte, where the trail ends at the junction with Little Horse Trail.
+The hike begins from the road that leads to the church in Sedona at the trailhead parking area.
+Head east alongside West Twin Butte, gently descending before crossing the creek bed and hiking on a mostly level trail with open views.
+You’ll reach the base of Cathedral Rock Spire in front of East Twin Butte, where the trail ends at the junction with Little Horse Trail.

-From here, you can either turn back and retrace your steps or explore some easy extensions.
-If you turn left at the junction and hike around the southern base of Christianity Spire, you’ll reach Chicken Point, a viewpoint that features Gibraltar Rock.
+From here, you can either turn back and retrace your steps or explore easy extensions.
+If you turn left at the junction and hike around the southern base of the spire, you’ll reach Chicken Point, a viewpoint featuring Gibraltar Rock and sweeping views of Red Rock Country.
+You can also take Little Horse Trail in either direction for a longer outing.
+Downloading a trail map is recommended if you plan to extend your hike beyond the church in Sedona area.

 Trail Highlights

-The chapel is free to enter but donations are welcome.
+The church in Sedona is free to enter, though donations are welcome.

-Is there a vortex at the Chapel of the Holy Cross?
+Is there a vortex at this church in Sedona?

 Insider Hints for Chapel Trail